 By Jason V. Barger

-Grit.
+4. Flex your muscles.
+Practice working through challenges and obstacles personally and as a team.
+Every time you flex those muscles and move through discomfort, you get stronger.
 Resolve plus toughness is critical to help people navigate their way through obstacles, challenges, negativity, finger pointing, and division.
-Leaders help their people breathe oxygen that stays focused on the present moment and the actions needed to take the next step.
-Toughness isn’t about being physically stronger than others; it is about being vulnerable with your people and still having the resolve to find solutions together.
+Leaders help their people breathe oxygen and learn through adversity.
+Toughness isn’t about being physically stronger than others, it is about being able to be vulnerable with your people and still have the resolve to find solutions together.

-The best cultures proactively help their people breathe and navigate obstacles together.
-They intentionally choose to inhale the six mindsets above and exhale negativity, blame, gossip, and division.
-The air they breathe dictates the quality of the air for all.
-The ecosystem of their culture is grown, developed, cultivated, and led with intentionality, one breath at a time.
+The best cultures proactively help their people breathe and navigate through obstacles together.
+They make agreements to themselves and others to choose to inhale positivity and exhale negativity, blame, gossip, and division.
+The agreements they make dictate the quality of the culture for all.
+The ecosystem of their culture is grown, developed, cultivated, and led with intentionality, one agreement at a time.

-The process for developing high-performing and engaged teams never stops.
-The best leaders, teams, and organizations are committed to breathing oxygen in how they hire, onboard, evaluate performance, develop emerging leaders, and recognize excellence.
-The best leaders invest in their teams and the air they breathe together.
+The process for developing high-performing and engaged teams never stops, and the best leaders, teams, and organizations make agreements to lead an intentional strategy for how they hire, onboard, do performance evaluations, develop emerging leaders, and recognize excellence.
+The best leaders invest in their teams and the mindsets they cultivate together.

-If you’re experiencing a lack of energy, passion, or hope for the road ahead, it may be the air you’re breathing.
+If you’re experiencing a lack of clarity, energy, passion, or hope for the road ahead, it may be time to make some new agreements with yourself and those on the journey with you.

-Jason V. Barger is the author of “Thermostat Cultures,” “ReMember,” “Step Back from the Baggage Claim,” and “Breathing Oxygen,” being released in the fall.
-He is the founder of Step Back Leadership Consulting.
+Jason V. Barger is the author of “Thermostat Cultures,” “ReMember,” “Step Back from the Baggage Claim,” and “Breathing Oxygen,” due out this year.
+He hosts of The Thermostat podcast and is the founder of Step Back Leadership Consulting.
 For more information, visit JasonVBarger.com.